nryeng/mysql-8.0-gis-demos/beer-in-belgium/README.md

 December 26, 2014.
 It is licensed under the Open Data Commons Open Database License (ODbL).

-PHP scripts are copyright 2017 by Norvald H. Ryeng and eng and licensed under the UNLICENSE.
+PHP scripts are copyright 2017 by Norvald H. Ryeng and licensed under the UNLICENSE.